 It’s not every day that the opportunity come along to work on projects that have a global impact..
-Yet, in July, Heritage Printing & Graphics was selected as Google’s printer and installer to help them celebrate the 25th anniversary of the Americans with Disabilities Act.
-Heritage was tasked with producing and installing10 portrait murals displayed on the entry steps at six landmark locations throughout Washington, DC.
+Yet, in July, Heritage Printing, Signs & Displays was selected as Google’s printer and installer to help them celebrate the 25th anniversary of the Americans with Disabilities Act.
+Heritage Printing, Signs & Displays was tasked with producing and installing10 portrait murals displayed on the entry steps at six landmark locations throughout Washington, DC.
 “It was one of the most challenging jobs we’ve ever undertaken,”

 “I’m proud of my team for their effort to produce and install these portrait murals under an extremely tight deadline, and with a variety of challenging circumstances.”